Bank of Israel: Computer driven trading is boosting shekel

-JERUSALEM, Jan 21 (Reuters) - The Bank of Israel on Sunday said currency trading driven by computer models has jumped and is helping to keep the shekel overvalued, after it appreciated 11 percent against the dollar in 2017.
+JERUSALEM (Reuters) - The Bank of Israel on Sunday said currency trading driven by computer models has jumped and is helping to keep the shekel ILS= overvalued, after it appreciated 11 percent against the dollar in 2017.

 The central bank said it has monitored every conversion transaction between Israeli and foreign currencies, as well as every deal involving the Israeli currency in foreign currency, index, and interest rate derivatives.